 Guam’s tourist center, Tumon, is a great place to rest, shop and dine.
 It also has some of the island’s many gorgeous beaches.
 But if you want to experience Guam in all its beauty you have to venture out.
 Experience mountain views, historical sites and great local food by hitting the road.
-Read our guide to a Lazy Southern Drive or Go North!
+Read our guide to a lazy 3-hour drive to explore southern Guam or Go North!

 YOU WILL HAVE SHARK’S COVE TO YOURSELF

 If you explore outside of Tumon Bay, you’ll find beaches with almost no people.
 Some of them require some hiking like Shark’s Cove to get to while others it’s just a drive away.
-Follow our directions and maps to explore the island’s most rugged, dramatic, and secluded beaches from Ritidian to Talofofo Bay.
+Here are 9 breathtaking beaches on Guam to visit.
+Follow our directions and maps to explore the island’s most rugged, dramatic, and secluded beaches from Ritidian to Ague Cove.

 Guam’s public transportation system is not great, so budget time and money to hire a car, bus or taxi.
 Guam may look small on a map, but you can’t get very far on foot due to heat, distance and lack of signage or sidewalks outside of Tumon.

-Although there isn’t Uber or Lyft on Guam, there is a local app called Stroll Guam that is the same concept.
+Although there isn’t Uber or Lyft on Guam, there is a local ride-hailing service called Good to Go Rides that is the same concept.
 View the Red Trolley route from to/from Micronesia Mall and major hotels.
 Most visitors use the trolley or taxi, which is more expensive.
 View an interactive map of trolley stops.
-Read more about transportation on Guam.

 THERE’S NO SUCH THING AS A FAST LANE